-I am head of department, and Senior Lecturer in the Department of Development Studies at SOAS, University of London.
+I am head of department, and Reader in International Development in the Department of Development Studies at SOAS, University of London.
 An historian by training, I am a specialist in the history and politics of East Africa.

 My research focuses on governance, development, civil society and associational life in East Africa, and can be grouped into two main, and inter-related, themes.
 The first is an examination of non-state actors in development and service provision in Africa, including non-governmental organisations, faith- and religious-based organisations, and informal associations and networks.
 My work in this area adopts an historical as well as contemporary gaze in seeking to understand the role and nature of the non-state voluntary sector in East Africa, and how states have sought to impose their control over non-state actors and broader development processes.